Kitchen hood: Filters

-Hood overhang

-Larger hood overhangs are recommended to help contain cooking fires within the area protected by the fire suppression system.

 Noise levels

 Loud kitchen hoods can affect well-being, and may even contribute to hearing loss.
 Variable speed fans are generally noisier at higher speeds and different models may have different noise levels.
 Vented hoods are generally noisier but more effective than recirculating hoods.

 Noise levels are measured on dB(A) scale or in sones (in the U.S.).
 Most kitchen hoods produce 60-70 dB(A), while "quiet" models can go as low as 40 dB(A).

 Noise levels are generally given for the maximum speed, so it may be useful to compare noise levels at specific flow rates.

 The European Union standardizes the measurement of hood noise.

-Flow

-Hood air flow is measured in liters per second (L/s), cubic meters per second (m^{3}/s), or cubic feet per minute (cfm).

-Energy efficiency and motor technology

-Energy efficiency is evaluated based on the power consumption relative to airflow output, encouraging the use of energy-efficient DC (direct current) motors and electronically commutated motors (ECMs) in modern range hoods.